 • Participants will propose new web application ideas, form teams with members who agree with them, identify development requirements, determine the division of roles, and experience developing a web application that can withstand user verification from scratch in a short period of time.
 Participants will recognize that sharing objectives, identifying the appealing points and user benefits of the proposed web application, and thoroughly confirming development items, milestones, and development goals among members are necessary for development in a short period of time.

-• By taking into consideration the fact that development will be intensive in a short period of time, development items will be reviewed depending on the development status, questions can be asked as they arise, and the programming languages and ability levels of the participating students will vary, the development environment in this course should be: (1) 3 days of training camp format, and (2) multiple mentors of web application development experts will be on-site to provide immediate support and advice to the student teams.
+• Considering the need for intensive development in a short period of time, the need to review development items depending on the development status, the ability to check any unclear points as they arise, and the fact that the programming languages and ability levels of the participating students vary, we will create an environment in which (1) the development will take place in a three-day camp format, and (2) multiple real-world web application development experts will be on-site to provide immediate support and advice to the student teams.

 Facilitator